Learning from Biased and Costly Data Sources: Minimax-optimal Data Collection under a Budget: Introduction

-\end{restatable} Comparing with the upper bound, we have matching dependence on $\vcdimH\neff^{-1}(\nstarT,\qT)$, indicating that the effective sample size is a fundamental quantity in this setting as well.
+\end{thm:avg-risk-lb} Comparing with the upper bound, we have matching dependence on $\vcdimH\neff^{-1}(\nstarT,\qT)$, indicating that the effective sample size is a fundamental quantity in this setting as well.
 While there is a $\sqrt{K/\qmin}$ gap between the upper and lower bounds, we believe this is an artifact of our analysis.

 As was the case for mean estimation, the key technical challenge in this setting is the lower bound.
 Despite the wealth of related covariate shift literature \citep{Shimodaira2000Improvingpredictive,Sugiyama2007CovariateShift,Mansour2009Multiplesource,Cortes2010LearningBounds,Cortes2019Relativedeviation,Hanneke2019ValueTarget,Sugiyama2019MachineLearning,Zhang2020OnestepApproach,Kpotufe2021Marginalsingularity,Fang2023GeneralizingImportance,Ma2023Optimallytackling,Ge2024MaximumLikelihood}, to the best of our knowledge, we are the first to provide a minimax lower bound for the excess risk with explicit dependence on the discrepancy $\avgweight\,$.